Untrusted-RU/manual/docs/update-logs/todo/untrusted_1115_changelog.md

 - [x] "Field Ops Mole" gains "Disorganized Murder"
 - [x] "Script Kiddie" gains "Wake up Call"
 - [x] All NETSEC (Except social engineer) and AGENTS roles , as well as Corrupt Detective and Rival Hacker, gain "Person of Interest"
-- [ ] "Agent Leader" can no longer get "Operation Leader" as cover.